derekwilson/derekwilson.github.io/_posts/2022-03-27-xamarin-android-part3.md

 Android will call `Create` and will pass in the `Java` class it want to be created.
 Internally in the `ViewModelFactory` we have a map of java classes to .NET classes so we can get the IocContainer to create the .NET type (we need to do this via reflection as we dont know the type at compile time) and then we just cast it back to being a Java object and hand it back.

 As we are using the IocContainer to resolve the type any dependencies or lifestyle restrictions will be satisfied by the IocContainer.
+As the IocContainer is an injected dependency of the factory we place the container in the container in the `AndroidApplication`.

 #### The Application